 The field of dental hygiene is displaying a projection of rapid growth.
-The Bureau of Labor Statistics (BLS) states that employment of dental hygienists is projected to increase by 11% between 2018-2028—much faster than average.¹
+The Bureau of Labor Statistics (BLS) states that employment of dental hygienists is projected to increase by 20 percent between 2016-2026—much faster than average.¹

 While some degrees lend themselves to multiple career paths, a job as a dental hygienist is pretty much the same no matter where you decide to live or work.
 This consistency can be great, particularly if you love what you do, but if you’re looking for more variety, dental hygiene may not be right for you.